The Ohio 4-H program review is the first of a series of OSU Extension reviews.

 - External committee visits and Final Report from the External Review Committee

 - In-person visits will be held April 1-2 on campus.
 Committee members represented diverse perspectives of 4-H programs varying in size, scope, and geographic location.
 The committee submitted a final report outlining observations and insights.

 - Key stakeholder communication throughout the process

-OSU Extension program reviews are conducted on behalf of Dr. Roger Rennekamp, director of OSU Extension and associate dean, College of Food, Agricultural, and Environmental Sciences.
-The OSU Extension 4-H Youth Development Program Review was led by Dr. Julie Fox, with support from Michelle Gaston (email@example.com).
+OSU Extension program reviews are conducted on behalf of Dr. Jackie Kirby Wilkins, interim director of OSU Extension for the College of Food, Agricultural, and Environmental Sciences.
+The OSU Extension 4-H Youth Development Program Review was led by Dr. Julie Fox, with support from Michelle Gaston.